 Last year there was a severe depletion of green coconuts, which resulted in a sharp fall in copra sales.
-At the present time copra sales are negligable and there is little pospect of increased sales in the next couple of years.
-The natives cave not planted enough coconuts, and those that have been planted karakanan grown far too close together to bear efficiently.
-In times of crop shortage the natives rely on coconuts as their stands diet. natives rely on coconuts as their staple diet.
+At the present time copra sales are negligable and there is little prospect of increased sales in the next couple of years.
+The natives gave not planted enough coconuts, and those that have been planted are grown far too close together to bear efficiently.
+In times of crop shortage the natives rely on coconuts as their staple diet.

-In my opinion it is desirible that an agricultural officer visit the area as soon as possible ton instruct the natives in the correct planting of coconuts and to inspect the general agricultural situation.
+In my opinion it is desirible that an agricultural officer

-Copra is marketed through Wong You's plantation and the
+correct planting of coconuts and to inspect the general agricultural situation.

-two Co-operative Societies.
+Copra is marketed through Wong You's plantation and the two Co-operative Societies.

 The people of TERUATAP have been told to banis their pigs, but this instruction is likely to have little effect.
-If the ratives on both islands could be made to banis their pigs, there would be a definite increase in the yield of crops and a general improvement in the agricultural situation.
+If the natives on both islands could be made to banis their pigs, there would be a definite increase in the yield of crops and a general improvement in the agricultural situation.